-The PRC government's significant oversight over our or the VIE's business operation could result in a material adverse change in our operations and the value of our ADSs.
+The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our ADSs.

-We conduct our business primarily in China through our subsidiaries and the VIE.
-The operations of our subsidiaries and the VIE in China are governed by PRC laws and regulations.
+We conduct our business primarily in China.
+Our operations in China are governed by PRC laws and regulations.
 The PRC government has significant oversight over the conduct of our business, and it may intervene or influence our operations, as the government deems appropriate to advance regulatory and societal goals and policy positions.
 The PRC government has recently published new policies that significantly affected certain industries and we cannot rule out the possibility that it will in the future release regulations or policies that directly or indirectly affect our industry or require us to seek additional permission to continue our operations, which could result in a material adverse change in our operation and/or the value of our ADSs.
 Also, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 Any such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
 In addition, implementation of industry-wide regulations directly targeting our operations could cause our securities to significantly decline in value or become worthless.
 Therefore, investors of our company and our business face potential uncertainty from actions taken by the PRC government affecting our business.

-Uncertainties exist with respect to the interpretation and implementation of Anti-Monopoly Guidelines for Internet Platforms and how it may impact our or the VIE's business operations.
+Uncertainties exist with respect to the interpretation and implementation of Anti-Monopoly Guidelines for Internet Platforms and how it may impact our business operations.